mehulagg/gitlab/doc/integration/saml.md

 | First Name      | `first_name`, `firstname`, `firstName` |
 | Last Name       | `last_name`, `lastname`, `lastName` |

-If username is not specified, the email will be used to automatically generate the GitLab username.
+If a username is not specified, the email address is used to generate the GitLab username.

-Please refer to [the OmniAuth SAML gem](https://github.com/omniauth/omniauth-saml/blob/master/lib/omniauth/strategies/saml.rb) for a full list of supported claims.
+Please refer to [the OmniAuth SAML gem](https://github.com/omniauth/omniauth-saml/blob/master/lib/omniauth/strategies/saml.rb) for a full list of supported assertions.

 ## SAML Groups